ballerina-platform/ballerina-dev-website/learn/user-guide/configurability/trying-it-out.md

     ```

+## Running the Ballerina Package

+Follow the steps below to run the Ballerina package you created above.

-6. Execute the command below to build an executable of the package.
+1. Execute the command below to build an executable of the package.
     ```bash
     bal build
     ```

     The output will be as shown below.

     ```bash